Termination Analysis of Linear-Constraint Programs: Linear Ranking Functions

 A template invariant $\pinv(\vec{x})$ is a conjunction of linear inequalities over variables $\vec{x}$ where the coefficients are unknowns, \eg, $\pinv(x,y)= \{a_1x+a_2y \le a_0\}$ where $a_i$ represent the unknown coefficients.
 Our interest is to seek a linear function $\rho(x,y) = \vect{\rfcoeff}\vec{x} + \rfcoeff_0$ and values for $a_i$, such that $\pinv(\vec{x})$ is an invariant for $\transitions$ \wrt the initials states $\poly{S}_0$ and $\rho$ is an \lrf for $\transitions(\vec{x},\vec{x}')\wedge\pinv(\vec{x})$ which can be stated as follows:

 The first two formulas ensure that $\pinv(\vec{x})$ is an inductive invariant for $\transitions$, while the remaining formulas ensure that $\rho$ is an \lrf for $\transitions(\vec{x},\vec{x}')\wedge\pinv(\vec{x})$, and therefore an $\lrf_{\poly{S}_0}$ for $\transitions$.
-This entire problem can be solved using Farkas' Lemma, which transforms it into solving a corresponding system of constraints over the reals in which, among others, $a_i$ and $\rfcoeff_i$ are variables.
-However, since the template $\pinv(\vec{x})$ appears on the left-hand side of the implications, the resulting constraints are non-linear, and thus solving them is not guaranteed to be polynomial-time~(it might be exponential, since the corresponding decision problem is \pspace~\citep{Canny88}).
-Note that such an algorithm is complete for a slightly different problem: Is there a polyhedral invariant $\pinv(\vec{x})$ for $\transitions$ and $\poly{S}_0$, \emph{matching a given template}, such that the rational loop $\transitions(\vec{x},\vec{x}')\wedge\pinv(\vec{x})$ has an \lrf?
+This entire problem can be solved using Farkas' Lemma, which transforms it into solving a corresponding system of constraints in which, among others, $a_i$ and $\rfcoeff_i$ are variables.
+However, since the template $\pinv(\vec{x})$ appears on the left-hand side of the implications, the resulting constraints are non-linear, and thus solving them is decidable \emph{over the reals} (decidability is unknown for the rationals) but not guaranteed to be polynomial-time~(it might be exponential, since the corresponding decision problem is \pspace~\citep{Canny88}).
+Note that such an algorithm is complete for a slightly different problem in which we seek an invariant of a particular form: Is there a polyhedral invariant $\pinv(\vec{x})$ for $\transitions$ and $\poly{S}_0$, \emph{matching a given template}, such that the rational loop $\transitions(\vec{x},\vec{x}')\wedge\pinv(\vec{x})$ has an \lrf?

 \begin{example} Let us apply the template based approach to the \slc loop $\transitions = \{ x \ge 0, x' \le x - y, y' \ge y+1 \}$ and initial condition $\poly{S}_0=\{y=1\}$ of Example~\ref{ex:slc:init:0}, and a template invariant $\pinv(x,y)=\{a_1 x+a_2 y \le a_0\}$.
 We first note that: